 Ozone generators can:

-1 – Eliminate cigarette, marijuana, and pet smells.
+1 – Eliminate cigarette and marijuana smells.
 This is great news.
 I don’t suggest you that you encourage people to smoke in your rental, but if they do, you now have a solution up your sleeve.

 2 – Kill viruses.
 After the 1990 SARS outbreak, several studies tested the effectiveness of ozone on viruses.
 Scientific reports find that ozone concentrations of 2.5 ppm (151 mg/CF in air at room temperature) were >93% effective at killing the SARS version of the Coronavirus.
 This is well within the ability of a 10,000 mg/h Ozone Generator recommended for property owners.

 3 – Kill mold and mildew.
 Once you’ve cut off the source of moisture that allows mold and mildew to thrive, ozone will kill off the living spores.